Privacy Policy

 Data collected automatically when you visit the site

-- Page-level analytics: which pages were viewed, referring site, approximate country and city derived from IP, browser and device type.
-Collected through a privacy-respecting analytics tool (see Section 5).
+• Page-level analytics: which pages were viewed, referring site, approximate country and city derived from IP, browser and device type.
+Collected through Cloudflare Web Analytics (see Section 5).

 Data I do not collect